qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 Function Editor
 ===============

-With the Function Editor, you are able to define your own Python custom functions in a comfortable way.
+With the :guilabel:`Function Editor` tab, you are able to write your own functions in Python language.
+This provides a handy and comfortable way to address particular needs that would not be covered by the predefined functions.

 .. _figure_expression_function: